2017 Portland train attack: Perpetrator's prior history

 Jeremy Joseph Christian had been convicted previously of kidnapping and the robbery of a convenience store in May 2002, and he was sentenced to 90 months in prison for that offense.
 During the robbery, he wore a ski mask, wielded a .38-caliber revolver, and handcuffed the store owner to a pole in the store; he was apprehended several blocks away from the store.
 Christian was also arrested in 2010 on charges of being a felon in possession of a firearm and theft, but those charges were later dropped.

-Christian "told officials he is a transient and doesn’t know the last time he had a permanent address."

 He held extremist views, posting neo-Nazi, antisemitic, and far-right material on social media, as well as material indicating an affinity for political violence.
 Christian described himself as a white nationalist.
+Despite this, a psychiatric report noted that many of his views diverged from what would be expected from a white supremacist and that he even expressed a desire to live amongst Brazil's Indigenous peoples.
 The Oregonian noted that Christian made many contradictory Facebook posts, but that such contradictions are typical of extremists.
 It said his posts "reveal a comic book collector with nebulous political affiliations who above all else seemed to hate circumcision and Hillary Clinton".
 At times he expressed support for Bernie Sanders and Donald Trump, although he wrote that he did not vote.
 According to friends and acquaintances, Christian's actions were becoming increasingly unstable, and he was in need of mental help, but he had not been given a formal diagnosis.